ad-freiburg/winerli-2.0-final/README.md

 - `INDEX_FILE`: If you use a wiki dump, you should put the matching index file here.
 Otherwise leave this empty.
 This file has to be located in the `input_recognition` volume.

 - `SCORING_FACTORS`: Set the scoring factors for all additional approaches as a tuple.
-If a value is smaller than 1 the approach will be disabled except for approach 4 where any value larger than 0 will enable the approach.
+If a value is smaller than 1 the approach will be disabled except for approach 4 (3rd value) where any value larger than 0 will enable the approach and approach 5 (4th value) where any value larger than 1 will enable the approach.
+Note that the values have to be given as a tuple and the tuple has to be enclosed in '...'.

 - `THRESHOLD`: The threshold for the scores.
 Any entity that has a score smaller than this will not be recognised.
 This should be a number larger than 0.